rogerhyam/audiowand/README.md

 This is mac only as it uses sips.

 res/ios and res/android folders and contents will be created

+Also for google play Store need:

+*  Feature Graphic - 1024w x 500h
+*  Promo Graphic - 180 w x 120 h

+These are stored in the Dropbox folder for the app

 Building an Android App for Deploy
 ==================================